-The natives believe that centuries ago goddess ‘Chamundeshwari’ worshipped her arms and ammunitions, and mounts before going on a war against the demon ‘Mahushasur’.
+The natives believe that centuries ago goddess ‘Chamundeshwari’ worshipped her arms, and mounts before going on a war against the demon ‘Mahushasur’.

 People deduced that the victory was due to worshipping of weaponries.
 And ever since people pay reverence to weapons that shield them from the evils.

 The word ‘lath’ means ‘stick’ whereas ‘mar’ stands for ‘beating’.
 So the literal translation of ‘lathmar’ is ‘to get beaten by the stick’.

 This festival takes place few days prior to Holi, the festival of colour in India.

 As per the age-old mythology, Lord Krishna had travelled to meet his beloved Radha.
 While he was there he ended up teasing her friends.

 The girls retaliated to his unacceptable action by running after him with sticks.

 To recreate what is believed to have happened years ago, women try to hurl sticks at men.
 Those who get beaten have to dress up like a woman.